sourceincite/sourceincite.github.io/_posts/0000-00-00-panic-at-the-cisco-unauthenticated-rce-in-prime-infrastructure.md

 uid=0(root) gid=0(root) groups=0(root),110(gadmin),201(xmpdba) context=system_u:system_r:unconfined_java_t:s0
 ```

-<p class="cn" markdown="1">But wait, there is more!
+But wait, there is more!
 Another remote code execution vulnerability also exists in the source code of [TarArchive.java](https://github.com/radare/radare2-installer/blob/master/src/com/ice/tar/TarArchive.java#L522).
-Can you spot it? :-></p>
+Can you spot it? :->

 ## Proof of Concept